bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/theodosius.md

 * Of the other works mentioned in the Suda we have no reason to doubt that Theodosius wrote a commentary on the Method by Archimedes but there is no other evidence to prove whether this is correct or not.
 * Theodosius is also reported to have invented a sundial suitable for all regions but nothing is known about it.

-Born about 160BC, Bithynia, Anatolia (now Turkey).
+Born about 160 BC, Bithynia, Anatolia (now Turkey).
 Died about 90 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Theodosius/)